hardway120308/simple-html-dom-parser-hotfix/README.md

 - Cannot destruct simplehtmldom object
 > PHP error message like this: "Maximum execution time of 30 seconds exceeded"

+## How to install?

+This package can be installed on Composer.Here's how to do it:

+### Using Composer

+First, you need to install Composer,please visit [this webpage](https://getcomposer.org/download/).

+Then, execute the following instructions in the project directory:

+`composer init`

+`composer install simple-html-dom-parser-hotfix`

+Now you are ready to use Simple HTML DOM Parser Hotfix Version.

 ## How to use it?

 Other usage is the same as the original version.